xonsh/xonsh/docs/tutorial_macros.rst

 type information from their arguments and preventing their return values from being consumed.

-Other languages like Lisp, Forth, and Julia also provide thier macro systems.
+Other languages like Lisp, Forth, and Julia also provide their macro systems.
 Even restructured text (rST) directives could be considered macros.
 Haskell and other more purely functional languages do not need macros (since evaluation is lazy anyway), and so do not have them.